 Ever since we opened our doors for business in 1994, we have gone above and beyond for our valued customers.
 We have decided since then, that we ought to go that extra mile for all those who aren’t currently, or may never be, our customers.
-We will be expanding our website to include various resource pages to answer questions concerning the DMV, buying and selling car, and financial planning.
+We will be expanding our website to include various resource pages to answer questions concerning the DMV, buying and selling a car, and financial planning.
 There are many situations that might lead to you needing to transfer a vehicle’s title to a family member.
 These reasons range from the sad: an unexpected death in the family, to the joyous: your child getting their driver’s license.
 We want to put our knowledge and experience to use by helping you solve any issues you may be facing with your car title.

 With our second-to-none customer service, we have attracted thousands of customers to borrow title loans through us.
 Over the years, consumer education has become an extremely high priority for us so if you need more information, please continue reading.
 If you feel like you may be interested in receiving a title loan on the car that you are transferring ownership of, then please fill out our online application or give us a call today!

 The New Mexico DMV requires that you obtain an odometer disclosure from the owner that is transferring the title to the family member on the car and, in some cases, get the car inspected for emissions.
 However, just as in California, you will unlikely be asked to provide an emissions check.
 You will need to gather proof of identity, residency, and car insurance and bring all of the paperwork to your local DMV office with the family member you wish to transfer ownership to.
-Go to this page for more extensive instructions specific to your situation.

 The Arizona DMV requires that you go with your family member to a DMV title transfer office in your area to complete the title and registration application, otherwise known as Form 96-0236.
 You will both sign the vehicle’s title and present the necessary documentation.
 You will need to pay a four-dollar fee along with any registration fees and taxes.
 Go to this page for more extensive instructions specific to your situation.

 Transferring the car title of a deceased person to a surviving loved one follows similar requirements as the aforementioned with a few additions.
-It is extremely simple to transfer the vehicle’s title with you have a probate to inherit the vehicle.
+It is extremely simple to transfer the vehicle’s title with you have probate to inherit the vehicle.
 If you don’t have one, it is still possible even if it is more difficult.
-Without a probate, you must present the DMV with an affidavit to transfer without probate, odometer disclosure statement, and the death certificate.
+Without probate, you must present the DMV with an affidavit to transfer without probate, odometer disclosure statement, and the death certificate.

-If you have any more questions in regards to the title transfer process among family members, we would be very happy to provide answer for them.
 If you are interested in getting a title loan with us on the title that you recently transferred, then give us a call today or fill out our online application.
 We would be thrilled to work with you!